 • Kosher salt

-• ¼ cup dried fruit, such as raisins or chopped dried apricots
+• 1/4 cup dried fruit (such as raisins, dried cherries, or chopped dried apricots)

 Instructions

-• Wash the rice very well a few times until the water is clear.
-You can let it soak in water for about 10 minutes or so while preparing the rest of the ingredients.
+• Rinse the rice.
+Wash the rice very well in cold water until the water is clear.
+Let it soak in cold water for about 10 minutes or so while you soften the veggies.

-• Drain the rice well and add it to the pan.
+• Cook the rice.
+Drain the rice well and add it to the pan with the veggies.
 Toss around to make sure the rice is well-coated with the spices.
-Pour in 2 ¼ cup of water.
-And season well with a big dash of kosher salt.
+Pour in the water and season well with a big dash of kosher salt.
 Bring to a boil, then turn the heat to low.
-Cover and cook for 15 to 20 minutes until the rice is cooked through and has absorbed all the liquid.
+Cover and cook for 15 to 20 minutes, until the rice is cooked through and has absorbed all the liquid.

 Video